navara99/resource-wall/README.md

 - Display all the resources
 - Users can like any resource
 - Display screenshot/embed video uploaded by the user
-- Display resource details such as title, desciption, owner's username, added date, rating, number of likes and comments
+- Display resource details such as title, description, owner's username, date added, rating, number of likes and comments
 - Users can view resources by category

 ![Home Page](https://github.com/navara99/resourceWall/blob/master/docs/home-page.gif)